APNIC-Labs/draft-kskroll-sentinel/README.md

    will use the labels: "Vnew", "Vold", "Vleg", and "nonV".
 These labels correspond to resolver behaviour types as follows:

-   o  Vnew: A DNSSEC-Validating resolver that includes this mechanism
+   o  Vnew: A DNSSEC-Validating resolver that is configured to implement
-      that has loaded the nominated key into its trusted key stash will respond with an A record response for "_is-ta", SERVFAIL for "_not-ta" and SERVFAIL for the invalid name.
+      this mechanism has loaded the nominated key into its local trusted key store will respond with an A or AAAA RRset response for "_is- ta" queries, SERVFAIL for "_not-ta" queries and SERVFAIL for the invalidly signed name queries.

-   o  Vold: A DNSSEC-Validating resolver that includes this mechanism
+   o  Vold: A DNSSEC-Validating resolver that is configured to implement
-      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "_is-ta", an A record response for "_not-ta" and SERVFAIL for the invalid name.
+      this mechanism that has not loaded the nominated key into its local trusted key store will respond with an SERVFAIL for "_is-ta" queries, an A or AAAA RRset response for "_not-ta" queries and SERVFAIL for the invalidly signed name queries.

-   o  Vleg: A DNSSEC-Validating resolver that does not include this
+   o  Vleg: A DNSSEC-Validating resolver that does not implement this
-      mechanism will respond with an A record response for "_is-ta", an A record response for "_not-ta" and SERVFAIL for the invalid name.
+      mechanism will respond with an A or AAAA RRSET response for "_is- ta", an A record response for "_not-ta" and SERVFAIL for the invalid name.

    o  nonV: A non-DNSSEC-Validating resolver will respond with an A
       record response for "_is-ta", an A record response for "_not-ta"